60 Wall Street: Form and facade

 60 Wall Street is designed to fit its surroundings with a postmodern, Greek revival, and neoclassical look to emphasize both height and size.
 The building's base is four stories high.
 The base consists of arcades with paired columns on both Wall and Pine Streets, a reference to 55 Wall Street to the south.
 The columns are 70 ft tall.
 According to Kevin Roche of Roche-Dinkeloo, the design was "the idea of the column [...] used in a schematic way to articulate the form of the shaft of the building."
 The design of the cornices on adjacent buildings also influenced the placement of a cornice above the base.
 The mullions between the windows are made of bronze, which are painted in an aluminum color above street level.
 In 2021, Kohn Pedersen Fox (KPF) was hired to redesign the building's base with a portico and triple-height windows overlooking the ground-story atrium.

 On the stories above the base, the corners of 60 Wall Street are notched inward.
 The notches are designed in a similar pattern to the columns on the base, with alternating strips of ribbon windows and curtain-wall panels to resemble banded pilasters.
 The center portion of each facade is made of glass with horizontal bands of green and pink granite.
 The exteriors are designed with curved steel truss frames behind the thin layers of stone.
 The corners of the eight stories below the roof, starting from the 42nd floor, are arranged to look like columns similar to those on the base.
 According to architectural writer Robert A. M. Stern, the corners "visually strengthened the corners of the tower".

 60 Wall Street contains a hip roof, designed as a variation of a pyramidal roof.
 The roof is clad with copper and is 40 ft tall.
 The roof was inspired by the pyramidal roofs of other skyscrapers on Wall Street.
 According to a vice president of the building's original developer Park Tower Realty Corporation, "A distinctive top makes a substantial difference as part of a good building."
 The roof includes mechanical equipment, as well as microwave and satellite communications machinery.
 In January 2012, Deutsche Bank installed a 122.4 kW solar photovoltaic (PV) system on the roof of to decrease carbon emissions by 100 metric tons per year.
-The system is the largest solar PV array in Manhattan.
+The system is the largest solar PV array in Manhattan and the world's highest PV panel array, as of 2012.